ayltai/mopub-nativead-adapters/README.md

 **In slow network condition, it is slow to fetch ads.
 Can I pre-fetch ads, or re-use previously displayed ads?**

 Yes!
 It is a bit tricky but not hard at all.
 I would like to leave it to the reader as an exercise.

+**How to customize ad requests and apply ad targeting?**

+You can do it by extending [BaseEventNative](https://github.com/ayltai/mopub-nativead-adapters/blob/master/adapters/src/main/java/org/github/ayltai/mopub/adapter/BaseEventNative.java) and override `onLoadNativeAd(BaseStaticNativeAd)` method and put any ad targeting data to `BaseStaticNativeAd`.

 ## Sample Application
 A working example can be found [here](https://github.com/ayltai/mopub-nativead-adapters/tree/master/app)